artemkv/artemkv.github.io/relational_dbs.md

 - Violations of fourth and fifth normal forms are very rare
 - In some cases, deliberate denormalization is done to achieve better performance; however, this should be done only when there is a very good reason to do so

+### Mapping object hierarchies to tables

+- **Table-per-hierarchy**: use one table to store the data for all the types in an inheritance hierarchy
+- **Table-per-class**: each subclass gets its own table for the subclass properties
+- **Table-per-concrete-class**: each class gets its own table containing columns for all properties of the class and the base class

 ## Buffer pool

 - The data is persistently stored on disk in the **data files**